-- b.
-Corporate and financial institution climate accounting - c.
-Setting, implementing and/or analyzing targets and strategies to reduce greenhouse gas emissions in line with science - d.
-Electricity decarbonization - e.
-CDR technologies, policies and markets - f.
-Developing climate-related or other voluntary standards and/or certification or verification schemes - g.
-Value chain emissions mitigation strategies and interventions, including supplier/customer engagement, lifecycle assessment and chains of custody/traceability. - h.
-Measurement, reporting, auditing and/or verification and/or accreditation related to environmental, social and governance standards - i.
-Climate and green claims-related legislation and litigation - j.
-Climate accountability from a civil society perspective - k.
-Designing, implementing, and/or analyzing climate policy - I. Driving corporate climate finance - m.
-Climate/environmental justice - n.
-Communities affected and impacted by climate breakdown - 16.
-Each EWG will comprise up to 20 members.
-The SBTi may supplement the EWG with additional members if an imbalance in the membership occurs due to member unavailability, or a specific expertise gap is identified during the revision process. - 17.
+- i.
+Designing, implementing and/or analyzing climate policy in forestry and land use. - j.
+Developing climate-related or other voluntary standards and/or certification or verification schemes. - k.
+Measurement, reporting, auditing and/or verification and/or accreditation related to environmental, social and governance standards in forestry and land use. - I. Technology and innovation in forestry practices. - m.
+Lifecycle impacts of timber and wood fiber products, including emissions, removals, and end-of-life considerations. - n.
+Communities affected and impacted by climate breakdown. - 15.
+The EWG will comprise up to 20 members.
+The SBTi may supplement the EWG with additional members if an imbalance in the membership occurs due to member unavailability, or a specific expertise gap is identified during the revision process. - 16.
 Individuals generally serve on only one EWG.
-However, in special circumstances-such as when specific expertise is needed or to maintain group balance-they may participate in multiple EWGs, provided they can commit the necessary time and the group's diversity is preserved. - 18.
-For topics that are cross-cutting across all EWGs or common to several EWGs, the SBTi may convene these EWGs together or a delegation thereof.
+However, in special circumstances-such as when specific expertise is needed or to maintain group balance-they may participate in multiple EWGs, provided they can commit the necessary time and the group's diversity is preserved.